Lack of health services and transportation impede access to vaccine in communities of color

 One out of eight pharmacies shut their doors between 2009 and 2015, according to a brief 2019 study published in the medical journal JAMA.
 Independent, urban drugstores whose clients are mainly uninsured or publicly-insured patients — two groups who are disproportionately Black and Latino — were most at risk of shuttering, the report said.
 A separate study shows rural residents are contending with hospital closures and provider shortages that have left 4.4 million residents living in a county without a hospital.

-Probst has extensively studied the time and distance it takes to reach medical care, finding in a 2007 report that half of the trips made by African Americans for medical care took more than half-an-hour compared with 25 percent of trips White people made.
+Probst has extensively studied the time and distance it takes to reach medical care, finding in a 2007 report that half of the trips made by African Americans for medical care took more than a half-hour compared with 25 percent of trips White people made.
 It’s a subject Probst and her colleagues are revisiting through a federally funded research grant to explore the degree to which historically disadvantaged racial and ethnic groups might be located farther from medical resources.

 “The magic word is infrastructure,” Probst said.
 “Covid has brought everything into perspective.”